Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 What is exercise safety?

 Exercise safety includes using correct equipment and positions to work the muscles without causing more injury.
 You will need to know which exercises to do and how often to do them.
 You will also need to know what to do if you feel pain or think an exercise caused injury.
-Do not start an exercise program before you talk to your healthcare provider.
-You may need to wait until your swelling and pain have gone down before you start to exercise.

 What do I need to know before I exercise?